 Although the Maldives is one of the most sought after honeymoon destinations, it’s not legal for UK couples to tie the knot there, though you can have a wedding blessing.
 A great alternative is to wed in Sri Lanka and then honeymoon in the Maldives.
 Sri Lankan weddings can be on the beach or even on elephant back if you want something more unusual.

 The English speaking Caribbean is one of the easiest places in the world for UK couples to say I do.
 It offers minimal red tape and many incredible resorts well versed in weddings.
-You can also go direct to tourist boards like the Bahamas for useful information to get you started; travel with a specialist such as Bahamas Flavour.
+You can also go direct to tourist boards like the Bahamas for useful information to get you started.

 Don’t be fooled into thinking all the Caribbean offers is beach weddings.
 There are many amazing wedding venues such as botanical gardens, 17th century cloisters, magnificent colonial houses and sugar mills as well as beautiful parish churches.

 Of course the Caribbean is renowned for its all-inclusive resorts and here you’ll find some of the best value-for-money weddings.
 In fact many all-inclusive resorts like Sandals offer complimentary wedding packages, usually when you book seven nights or a certain number of guests.
-You can also get married at the gorgeous boutique Atlantis Hotel in Barbados.
+It usually has some great offers.
+If you want something more boutique, you can also get married at the gorgeous Atlantis Hotel in Barbados.

 If you want to go even further afield, The Cook Islands offer feet in the sugar white sand weddings, whilst Australia has some magnificent venues from Hayman Island Resort in the Whitsunday Islands to the steps of Sydney Opera House.